dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/architecture/payments.md

 This is very useful when an exact price cannot be determined until after the order is prepared, or we want to capture the money as soon as we ship the order.
 It is also useful if your business prefers to manually screen orders for fraud attempts.

-When viewing orders with pre-authorized payments MajorityWorld will offer options to either capture or void the funds.
+When viewing orders with pre-authorized payments DrikGallery will offer options to either capture or void the funds.

 ## Refunds

 You can issue partial or full refunds for all captured payments.
-When editing an order and removing items, MajorityWorld will also offer to automatically issue a partial refund.
+When editing an order and removing items, DrikGallery will also offer to automatically issue a partial refund.

-MajorityWorld uses the concept of Payments and Transactions to fulfill the payment process.
+DrikGallery uses the concept of Payments and Transactions to fulfill the payment process.

 ## Payment Methods